Auckland asked to pay for water from Waikato River

 It charges Aucklanders 0.001594 cents a litre for water, or $1.594 cents for 1000 litres.

+Goff said approaches had been made at various stages for Auckland to pay for water, which is contrary to Government police and a claim before the Waitangi Tribunal.

+"It is not our view we should be paying on a volumetric basis for water," he said.

-Auckland Mayor Phil Goff has undertaken "if we are taking more from the river we will put more back into it" in terms of remediation, but is opposed to paying for water.
+However, Goff has given an undertaking "if we are taking more from the river we will put more back into it" and spelt out for the first time what form that could take.

+He said a trust could be created with a "significant amount of money" running to several million dollars used to fund projects that would remediate damage to the river.

+Goff said he would be happy to meet with interested parties from Waikato this week to look at ways of finding common ground.

-The Herald understands one of the sticking points between Auckland Council and Waikato-Tainui has been a request by Waikato-Tainui for "usage based funding" for water from the river.
+The Herald understands one of the sticking points between Auckland Council and Waikato-Tainui has been a request by Waikato-Tainui for "usage-based funding" for water from the river.

 A Waikato-Tainui spokesman said "no-one is advancing that position from Waikato-Tainui or the council".